mwouts/jupyter-book-experiments/Elegant_Scipy_as_a_Jupyter_Book.md

 This document is a Bash Jupyter notebook that you can run interactively in Jupyter - simply click on the Binder link above.

+And the code below owes much to Chris' [jupyter-book-deploy-demo](https://github.com/choldgraf/jupyter-book-deploy-demo/blob/master/netlify.toml).

-## Create an environment with latest Jupyter Book and Jupytext
+## Create an environment with Jupytext and latest Jupyter Book

 Here I will assume that you are working in a conda or a virtual environment.
 You could have used, for instance